amousset/rudder/README.md

 ### What are the differences between Rudder Core and the full Rudder solution?

-* Rudder _core_ is a versatile automation engine for pretty recent Linux systems, thought to give access to ... to small organizations and indivudals
+* Rudder _core_ is a versatile automation engine for mainstream Linux systems, thought to give access to ... to small organizations and indivudals
 * Rudder is an multiplatform operational security solution matching the current needs of ... (based on Rudder _core_).